-Although a minifig is limited to one major Action for the turn, there
+Although a minifig can only take one major Action per turn, there

 are lesser activities that are too minor to count

 against this limit.
-Actions that require no particular attention,
+Activities that require no particular attention,

 Simple acts, like picking up or

 If a minifig is already reduced to Half Speed, additional Half Speed conditions have no effect - he's still at Half Speed.
-The important exception is while swimming.
-Minifigs who try to swim while wearing Armor or carrying heavy objects are immobilized and may drown if they don't dispose of their burdens before the end of their turn somehow.
+The important exception is while swimming: minifigs who try to swim while wearing Body Armor or carrying heavy objects are Stopped and will drown if they don't dispose of their burdens before the end of their following turn.

-Regardless of being reduced to Half Speed or Stopped, a minifig may still take regular Actions and Move Actions if it makes sense to do so.
-He may be immobilized by being caught in a bear trap, but that doesn't prevent him from opening an emergency panel and mashing a self-destruct button if it's within arm's reach.
+Even when reduced to Half Speed or Stopped, a minifig may still perform regular Actions and minor activities if it makes sense to do so.
+He may be immobilized with his face caught in a bear trap, but that doesn't prevent him from opening an emergency panel and mashing a self-destruct button if it's within arm's reach.

 Events that knock a minifig violently off his feet, whether voluntarily or otherwise, cause him to become Disrupted.
 This most often happens when a minifig is knocked over by the effects of a Shove, Explosion, or Collision, or when he's forced to Bail out of the way of oncoming damage.